Fix and Manage Issues

 Once you have resolved an instance, you can click the Mark as Fixed button to mark it as fixed.
 The fix will be confirmed during the next site scan or through manual review.

-If an instance marked as fixed is seen in a subsequent scan, it will be labeled as Reopened for you to take another look.
+If an instance marked as fixed is found in a subsequent scan, it will be labeled as Reopened so you can take another look.
 When all instances are confirmed Fixed or marked as Dismiss, the issue will be automatically set as resolved.

 Only users with the Administrator or Accessibility Tester role can mark instances as Not an Issue.
 Users with the Developer role can assign and comment on issues, but cannot dismiss them.
 See team permissions for a full role comparison.